vrw-GH/ignident/dev/wp/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.25.6: New DreamObjects endpoint namely "s3.us-east-005.dream.io" has been introduced and the ability to add custom endpoints in the format "s3.<region>.dream.io".
-Various fixes and small tweaks - see the changelog for details.
+* 1.25.7: Various fixes and small tweaks - see the changelog for details.
 A recommended update for all.